 In my posts about load balancer configuration for Log Insight, I have talked about configuring Network Address Translation (NAT).
-I would like to dive a little deeper on the differences between NAT mode and another mode available on load balancers called transparency.
+I would like to dive a little deeper into the differences between NAT mode and another mode available on load balancers called transparency.

-NOTE: This post is not meant to be all encompassing in regards to networking.
+NOTE: This post is not meant to be all-encompassing in regards to networking.
 The goal is to provide a better understanding of how networking impacts load balancer configurations and how this in turn impacts Log Insight cluster functions.

 In NAT mode, the load balancer masks the connection of the client from the node in the pool behind the load balancer (i.e. the server – a Log Insight node).
 This masking is done to prevent a routing issue that would happen otherwise – explained in detail in the transparency section below.
 A simplistic visualization for NAT would look something like the following: